aaalglatt/sfcc-ocapi-request/README.md

 }
 ```

-Typically, you will have multiple SFCC environments and a couple different access keys based on those available environments. - The `credentials` object contains some helpers for managing the Salesfoce Commerce environments with their appropriate access keys.
+The `credentials` object contains some helpers for managing the Salesfoce Commerce environments with their appropriate access keys. - Typically, you will have multiple SFCC environments and a couple different access keys based on those available environments.

 ## Access Keys

-This package supports a simple and an advanced authentication method.
-The simple one uses API client credentials only (like its ID and password).
-The downside of this authorization method, is that it is permitted to make requests to the `shop` OCAPIs only.
-The advanced authentication method on the other hand, uses a combination of Business Manager credentials, plus the API client.
+This package supports the simple and the advanced authentication methods. - The simple one uses API client credentials only (like its ID and password) to authorize your request to Salesforce Commerce.
+The downside of this authorization method is that it is only permitted to make requests to the `shop` OCAPIs. - The advanced authentication method on the other hand, uses a combination of Business Manager credentials, plus the API client.
 The advanced authorization can access both API realms (`data` and `shop`) at the same time but you will need to have both, a BM User + an API Client.

 `credentials.ACCESS_KEYS` is a structured object which holds access keys to your Salesforce Commerce Cloud and its APIs.
 Access Keys are things like a Business Manager Users or an API Client.
 Typically, you will have at least one API Client and at least one Business Manager User. - The Salesforce Account Manager will allow you to can create an API client and a Business Manager user.